Connected algebraic groups acting on three-dimensional Mori fibrations: Preliminaries

 \begin{definition} A \emph{Mori conic bundle} (resp.~a \emph{Mori del Pezzo fibration}) is a conic bundle (resp.~a del Pezzo fibration) which is also a Mori fibration. \end{definition}

 We recall a result due to Blanchard \cite{Bla56} in the setting of complex geometry, whose proof has been adapted to the setting of algebraic geometry.

 \begin{proposition} \emph{\cite[Proposition~4.2.1]{BSU13}} Let $f\colon X \to Y$ be a proper morphism between varieties such that $f_*(\O_X)=\O_Y$.
-If a connected algebraic group $G$ acts regularly on $X$, then there exists a unique regular action of $G$ on $Y$ such that $f$ is $G$-equivariant. \end{proposition}
+If a connected algebraic group $G$ acts regularly on $X$ {$($i.e.~$G$ acts on $X$ through a morphism of algebraic groups $G \mapsto \Autz(X))$}, then there exists a unique regular action of $G$ on $Y$ such that $f$ is $G$-equivariant. \end{proposition}

+Let us note that, if $X$ is a projective variety, then $\Autz(X)$ is a connected algebraic group; see \cite{MO67} for the algebraic group structure of the neutral component of the automorphism group of a proper scheme.
+We now consider two particular situations of high interest for us where Proposition~\ref{blanchard} applies. \begin{itemize} \item Let $f\colon X \to Y$ be a divisorial contraction between projective varieties.
+By Proposition \ref{blanchard}, the algebraic group $\Autz(X)$ acts on $Y$ and $f$ is $\Autz(X)$-equivariant.
+This means that there is an inclusion of algebraic groups